Water wise gardening

 Their dramatic and often bizarre shapes and textures make them exciting garden plants!

-Just think of the eyecatching colours of all the different Vygies available.
+Just think of the eye-catching colours of all the different Vygies available.

 Yuccas, agaves, aloes or portulacarias cast sculptural silhouettes against solid walls or sky.

-And Crassulas, Echeverias, euphorbias, kalanchoes and sedums look stunning in between rocks and stones.
+Crassulas, Echeverias, euphorbias, kalanchoes and sedums look stunning in between rocks and stones.

 Indigenous S.A. plants:

-A wide range of South African plants are naturally drought resistant.
+A wide range of South African plants are naturally drought-resistant.
 When planning your garden, start with plants you know are endemic (occur naturally) to your rainfall area.
 These will need minimal watering once established as they are perfectly adapted to your local climate.

 Look out for these characteristics when selecting plants: